Swedish government

 Swedish foreign policy is based on the principle that security is built in solidarity with others, and threats against peace and security are averted in cooperation with other countries or organisations.

 As a consequence of a new global security situation, Sweden now plays a more active role in European security cooperation.
-During 2017–2018, Sweden was a member of the UN Security Council.
+In 2024, Sweden formally joined the North Atlantic Treaty Organization (NATO).
 In 2021, Sweden chaired the Organization for Security and Co-operation in Europe (OSCE).
-In May 2022, Sweden formally applied to join NATO.
+And during 2017–2018, Sweden was a member of the UN Security Council.

 Also, Sweden aims to be a driving force in cyber security, an increasingly important part of the overall security policies.